 It’s also a cultural touchstone and, at its core, an expression of the user’s lack of faith in the global financial system as presently constructed…

-What El Salvador did is take the first leap of faith, making similar moves by other countries much easier to consider.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+What El Salvador did is take the first leap of faith, making similar moves by other countries much easier to consider.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action